tomlurge/visionion/README.md

 Indices over the import table are essential as they speed up mapReduce very considerably.
 Two indices can be used:

 - an index on "updt" since we query over "updt"
-- an index on "date" since we emit date as (part of) the key
+- an index on "date" since the key in the mapping step is derived from date

 see also: